 fill in missing information

-create content for your customers’ key questions
+create content for important customer questions

 expand your knowledge base